 Indeed, shifting dynamics and the inflationary environment call for an even more comprehensive assessment of the levers available to companies to meet their pricing objectives.
 CPG leaders need to rethink RGM’s main elements— pricing, trade and promotion investment, assortment —and how to combine them to create the necessary “muscle.”

-• Pricing.
-While it is tempting to move fast to cover input-cost inflation, CPGs need to set pricing strategy for the long term.
+- Pricing.
+While it is tempting to move fast to cover input-cost inflation, CPGs need to set a pricing strategy for the long term.
 It’s critical to take a nuanced approach, informed by volume, simulations of the impact of price moves on profits, and measurement of net elasticities, for example.
 Given the macro-economic dynamics at play, it will also be important to assess the impact of pricing decisions, across price tiers and income segments, on the affordability concerns of consumers.

 Taken together, these actions facilitate surgical rather than flat price increases across the portfolio or even in micro-geographies, balancing revenue and profits against volume, penetration, and market share.
-Finally, it will be important for CPGs to understand the full implications of the evolution to online buying and increased transparency and to adjust their pricing actions appropriately.
+Finally, it will be important for CPGs to understand the full implications of the evolution to online buying and increased transparency and to adjust their pricing actions appropriately. - Trade and promotion investments.
+While there may likely be competitive pressure and a tendency to simply revert to 2019 levels over the coming months, promotion reductions enable re-baselining and “retraining” shoppers.

 Resetting in the right way requires a clear view of the impact of new consumer behaviour during promotions and of the short to long-term impact of promotions.
 In Europe, the focus on net price management means some reductions will likely need to be shifted to other conditional trade terms to compensate.